goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 ++++++++

-:term:`BlueBream` is a web framework written in the Python programming language.  bluebream is free/open source software, owned by the :term:`zope foundation`, licensed under the :term:`zope public license` (bsd like, gpl compatible license).  bluebream was previously known as :term:`zope 3`.
+:term:`BlueBream` is a web framework written in the Python programming language.
+BlueBream is free/open source software, owned by the :term:`zope foundation`, licensed under the :term:`zope public license` (bsd like, gpl compatible license).
+BlueBream was previously known as :term:`zope 3`.

-a few of the features which distinguish bluebream among python web frameworks.
+A few of the features which distinguish BlueBream among python web frameworks.

-- bluebream is built on top of the :term:`zope tool kit` (ztk), a distillation of many years of experience in meeting demanding requirements for stable, scalable software.
+- BlueBream is built on top of the :term:`zope tool kit` (ztk), a distillation of many years of experience in meeting demanding requirements for stable, scalable software.

-- bluebream leverages the power of :term:`buildout` a build system written in python.
+- BlueBream leverages the power of :term:`buildout` a build system written in python.

-- bluebream uses the :term:`zodb` transactional object database, providing extremely powerful and easy to use persistence.
+- BlueBream uses the :term:`zodb` transactional object database, providing extremely powerful and easy to use persistence.

-- bluebream uses :term:`zcml`, an xml based configuration language for registering components, providing limitless flexibility. if you don't need the power of zcml and the complexity it adds, try :term:`grok`, which adds a layer replacing the declarative configuration of zcml with conventions and declarations in standard python.
+- BlueBream uses :term:`zcml`, an xml based configuration language for registering components, providing limitless flexibility.
+If you don't need the power of zcml and the complexity it adds, try :term:`grok`, which adds a layer replacing the declarative configuration of zcml with conventions and declarations in standard python.

-- bluebream features the :term:`zope component architecture` (zca) which implements :term:`separation of concerns` to create highly cohesive reusable components (zope.component_).
+- BlueBream features the :term:`Zope Component Architecture` (ZCA) which implements :term:`Separation of concerns` to create highly cohesive reusable components (zope.component_).

-- bluebream supports :term:`wsgi` using :term:`paste`,
+- BlueBream supports :term:`WSGI` using :term:`Paste`,
-  :term:`pastescript`, and :term:`pastedeploy`.
+  :term:`PasteScript`, and :term:`PasteDeploy`.

-- bluebream includes a number of components which provide well tested implementation of common requirements. a few are of these are:
+- BlueBream includes a number of components which provide well tested implementation of common requirements.
+A few are of these are:

   - zope.publisher_ publishes python objects on the web, it is geared towards :term:`wsgi` compatibility